 This refers to dynamic viscosity, which is the fluid’s “thickness” when stirring.
 It is an important factor for stirrers mixing batches with viscosities greater than water, or viscosities that change during the mixing.
 Higher viscosity mixing will require greater torque from the stirrer motor, and you want to ensure your stirrer can maintain its rpm under changing viscosity conditions.
 Be sure the overhead stirrer is able to handle the maximum viscosity of your batches.
 Viscosity is reported in centipoise (cP or cps) or millipascal seconds (mPa∙s).
-If you do not know the exact viscosity of your products, online viscosity tables can help provide an estimate.
+If you do not know the exact viscosity of your products, online viscosity tables of fluids can help provide an estimate.

 There are numerous features which may be important to your facility and application.
 Stirrer chucks offer a range of diameters so ensure your impeller shafts will fit into the chuck.
 Stirrers with through shafts make adjusting the impeller to an optimal height in the vessel easy, and even provide an easy way to move the impeller up out of the way for quick changes to mixing vessels.
 Reversible models offer stirring in both clockwise (standard) and counter clockwise directions.
 Other features to consider are digital torque and speed display, zero torque, timer, a light, programmable mixing including automatic shutdown, data logging, and external control by a computer.

 - Operation and Safety